 For a brief time, I took that camera with me on my shoots, just for my own enjoyment.
-The practice of having a film camera on site in conjecture with the digital ones allows me the opportunity to slow down and focus on details that might otherwise get overlooked.
+The practice of having a film camera on site in conjunction with the digital ones allows me the opportunity to slow down, and focus on details that might otherwise get overlooked.

 Digital campaigns are arguably the most effective, but seeing your work in print is always exciting.
 (Images provided by Lonely Planet)